-Mark Cashin, the Chief Fire Officer and Chief Executive of Cheshire Fire and Rescue Service up to his retirement on the 30th September 2022, is a Trustee for 'Classroom in the Clouds'.
-Mark joined the team of Trustees in 2014.
-Mark has been integral in supporting the work of the Cheshire Fire Cadets and Fire Apprentices who have been magnificent in raising money to build many classrooms in Nepal.
+He is also a Trustee for 'Classroom in the Clouds' (Charity no. 1170522).
+CFO Waller has been integral in supporting the work of the Cheshire Fire Cadets and Fire Apprentices who have been magnificent in raising money to build many classrooms in Nepal.